atao60/fse-cli/CONTRIBUTING.md

 - [Npm](https://www.npmjs.com/) as package manager.

 > (°) There are four TypeScript features that do not compile in Babel due to its single-file emit architecture, see § `It's not a perfect marriage` of [TypeScript With Babel: A Beautiful Marriage](https://iamturns.com/typescript-babel/).

+### Design

+Much documentation can be replaced with highly readable code and tests.
+In a world of evolutionary architecture, however, it's important to record certain design decisions for the benefit of future team members as well as for external oversight.
+This project uses Architecture Decision Records (ADR) for capturing important architectural decisions along with their context and consequences.
+They are gathered under folder `./doc/adr`.

+Otherwise, below are some broad design rules.

 Each main `fs-extra` function is wrapped in a `task`, each one with a dedicated sub-folder under [src/tasks](src/tasks).